 - Your course is off-cycle but begins on or prior to the closing date determined for the Attendance Class List deadline

 To establish federal financial aid eligibility, students must attend all registered classes at least once during the first ten days of each semester.
-If instructors report a student as not attending, financial aid may be cancelled or reduced.
+If instructors report a student as not attending, financial aid may be canceled or reduced.

 Active participation by a student in an instructional activity related to the student’s course of study that is defined by the institution in accordance with any applicable requirements of its State or accrediting agency; and includes, but is not limited to: